Where to Stay in Washington, D.C.: Best Areas & Hotels

 Only a bit farther, but still walkable to the National Mall, the freshly refurbished The St. Gregory Hotel has 156 luxury rooms and suites, some of which have terraces with views.
 Georgetown is also within walking distance, and there is a Metro station nearby.

 Near Ford's Theatre and an easy walk to the National Mall, Fairmont Washington D.C.
 Georgetown is also within walking distance of Georgetown's historic streets of restaurants and shops.
-This green hotel has a pool and fitness center.
+This green hotel has an indoor saltwater swimming pool and fitness center.
 It also features trendy rooms and suites, with either city or courtyard views and marble bathrooms.

 For old-world style with smart, contemporary decor, choose The Ritz-Carlton, Washington, D.C., between Foggy Bottom and Dupont Circle.
 It's within easy walking distance of the National Mall and Lincoln Memorial, and two blocks from the hop-on, hop-off bus stop.
 For added luxury plus complimentary breakfast and afternoon snacks, the hotel has a Club Level.